-Of course, they are also poorer.
-Analysis by Professor Philip McCann at the University of Sheffield has shown that the UK is more inter-regionally unequal than the United States, France, Germany, Spain, Sweden and South Korea.
+They are also poorer.
+Analysis by Professor Philip McCann10 at the University of Sheffield has shown that the UK is more inter-regionally unequal than the United States, France, Germany, Spain, Sweden and South Korea.
 The only wealthy countries with higher levels of regional inequality are Slovakia and Ireland - so across a very broad range of indicators, the UK is inter-regionally more unequal than 28 other advanced Organisation for Economic Co-operation and Development (OECD) countries.